embrace tech

 OKR: Goal-setting on steroids

-Fast-forward to the late ’90s when John Doerr, former Intel engineer and marketing manager-turned venture capitalist at Kleiner Perkins, begins introducing the OKR framework to the company’s funded start-ups including Google.
-He would go on to write the 2018 New York Times best seller Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs, showing how both tech companies and non-tech companies have transformed their companies using OKRs.
-Find out more…
+Fast-forward to the late ’90s when John Doerr, Intel engineer turned venture capitalist, begins introducing the OKR framework to start-ups including Google.
+He would go on to write the 2018 New York Times best seller Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs.